Manuel83/cbpi-boil-hopdropper/README.md

-# cbpi-boil-hopdropper
-CraftBeerPi Boil Step with Hop Dropper Actor
+# CraftBeerPi Boil Step with Hop Dropper Actor

 ## Setup Hop Dropper Actor
 First you need to setup a hop dropper actor.
 Select a GPIO and set a time out.